-Students who wish to participate in service-learning courses should register for courses with an "S" designation in the online Class Schedule.
-There are no restrictions and no maximum course unit limits for service-learning courses.
+Students who wish to participate in service-learning courses should register for courses offering a service-learning option.
+There are no restrictions and no maximum course unit limits for servicelearning courses.

-Students participating in upper-division internships must:
+Students participating in academic internships must:

-- be at least in their junior year of study or have instructor consent - be in good academic standing, 2.0 GPA or above
+- Be at least in their junior year of study or have instructor consent - Be in good academic standing

-- receive approval from the appropriate faculty coordinator - enroll in the departmental internship course
+- Meet the minimum G.P.A. required by the department - Receive approval from the appropriate faculty coordinator - Enroll in the departmental internship course

-Internships and service-learning experiences must be consistent with the goals for the student's academic discipline.
+Academic internships and service-learning experiences must be consistent with the goals for the student's academic discipline.
 In most departments up to six units of internship credits may be earned.

-The Center's mission of service to both the campus and the community sites that are our partners and placement sites expanded in 2007 with the addition of the Gianneschi Center for Nonprofit Research to its structure.
+The center's mission of service is to both the campus and the community sites that are our partners and expanded in 2007 with the addition of the Gianneschi Center for Nonprofit Research to its structure.
 The Gianneschi Center supports research for and about the nonprofit sector, and organizes a variety of programs that strengthen the capacity of nonprofits to ensure quality placements for our students.

-DISTANCE EDUCATION College Park 012A 657-278-4752
+DISTANCE EDUCATION College Park 012A